 While Medicaid exists to provide services for students who qualify for it, like kids with disabilities and those living in poverty, the changes to Medicaid funding will impact all students.

-Right now, as the Senate is discussing these options and working to pass its own version of healthcare reform.
-It’s important that they hear from you on how important Medicaid is to our students and schools.
+Right now, as Senators are deciding whether they will support the Graham-Cassidy healthcare bill, it's important that they hear from you on how important Medicaid is to our students and schools.

 Use the form below to tell your Senator: Reject Harmful Cuts to Medicaid and let them know that your priority is to ensure all students have access to important health screenings and healthcare professionals in schools.